iustin/slides/namespaces.md

   - unmapped IDs will still be seen as the overflow ID
   - `setuid`/`setgid` programs works as expected if there is a mapping!
-- Even with a mapping, it's trivial to see unmapped IDs, when looking at things outside your user namespace!
+- Even with a mapping, you'll see often unmapped IDs
+  - e.g. when looking at processes outside your user namespace
+  - or at file permissions

 # Conclusion